Houston marks Harvey anniversary with flood-control vote

 “There are more questions than we have answers,” Downey said as he stood next to Hunting Bayou, one of the waterways that swamped low-income neighborhoods during Harvey.

-Officials have said they’ve been transparent about the bond proposal, holding 23 community meetings this summer to gather public input and ideas.
+Officials have said they have been transparent about the bond proposal, holding 23 community meetings this summer to gather public input and ideas.

 Follow Juan A. Lozano on Twitter at https://twitter.com/juanlozano70